cuatromedios/nequ/docs/README.md

 ## Backend

+The API Reference is built with Swagger, once the project it running it will be available at [https://localhost:3000/docs](https://localhost:3000/docs)

 The backend is based on nestjs with some opinionated features enabled by default, main features:
 - [Database migrations](backend_database.md)
 - [Validation](backend_validation.md)